Difficulty: Medium, Asked-in: Microsoft, Google, Amazon, Yahoo, Samsung

 }

-Given in the problem statement, the majority element always exists in array.
-So if we sort the array in increasing order, then the majority element will get grouped on adjacent indices.
-Can we access the majority element directly in sorted array?
-Think!
+Given that the majority element always exists in the array, we can sort the array in increasing order.
+By doing so, the majority element will be grouped in adjacent indices.
+Can we directly access the majority element in the sorted array?
+Let's think!

-If we divide sorted array into two halves, each part contains n/2 elements each.
-We also know that the majority element repeated more than n/2 times in the array.
-Therefore, if the majority element is present in array, it must be present at the middle index.
-This is true for the cases when n is odd, and n is even.
+If we divide the sorted array into two halves, each part contains n/2 elements.
+Since the majority element appears more than n/2 times, it must be present at the middle index.
+This holds true for both odd and even values of n.

 {